Bachelor of Arts in Biblical and Pastoral Studies

 - Develop a commitment to lifelong learning, growth, and ministry.

-- Demonstrate proficiency in areas of authorship, historical background, structure, and themes of the books of the Bible.
+- Demonstrate proficiency in the authorship, historical background, structure, and themes of the books of the Bible.

 - Demonstrate proficiency in areas of church history and basic doctrines.

-- Demonstrate competency in areas of Christian ministry.
+- Demonstrate competency in biblical and pastoral areas of Christian ministry.

 Course of Study